Industry |

 Once the products and product variants were clear, the next step was to evaluate the pre-defined goals.
 Here’s the list of the production goals that we had to meet,

-Layout Goals
+Layout goals

 Based on the production goals, there were also some layout goals,

-Layout Overview and Functionality
+Layout overview and functionality

-There layout was then designed based on the given production and layout goals.
+Their layout was then designed based on the given production and layout goals.
 Here is a video for a closer look at the layout design and functionality of different sections,

 1. The tire types are fed to the robot cell as a batch of 4.